yeswanth49/openbook/TASKS.md

 - app/ChatClient.tsx - Updated to use the new TerminalInput component
 - components/terminal/terminal-input.tsx - New terminal-style input component
 - components/ui/form-component.tsx - Removed (backed up as form-component.tsx.backup-removal)
+- app/manifest.ts - Updated with proper icons and screenshots for PWA support

 ### Component Structure
 The new input component has: